Bittopia/Documents/reports/2023-bittopia-university-annual-report-year3.md

 ### 1.1 Accessed by Students Across The Planet

-Currently, we have students enrolled from various countries such as Australia, Malaysia, USA, New Zealand, Canada, Singapore, and we expect to continue reaching people all over the world.
+Currently, we have students enrolled from various countries such as Australia, Malaysia, USA, New Zealand, Canada, and Singapore, and we expect to continue reaching people all over the world.

 ### 1.2 Incentivizing Education: BITX
 In our system architecture, the token allows for the exchange of goods and services, and this is how Bittopia University rewards its students.
-Thus, the token facilitates access to information, payment for courses, decentralized libraries, among others.
+Thus, the token facilitates access to information, payment for courses, and decentralized libraries, among others.

-Students who support their peers through the learning process, successfully complete the courses, or contribute knowledge will receive Bittopia’s native token, BITX, as a reward.
+Students who support their peers through the learning process, successfully complete the courses or contribute knowledge will receive Bittopia’s native token, BITX, as a reward.

 For example, through our masterclass, the prelude to our courses, we rewarded the people who were attentive, helping out their peers in the chat room, and those that demonstrated a keen ability for learning.

 They were blown away to be able to use that reward to get a discount towards their enrollment.

->As a part of the Bittopia framwork, we incentivize the student process, reward contributors, and offer scholarships.
+>As a part of the Bittopia framework, we incentivize the student process, reward contributors, and offer scholarships.

 > It is my pleasure Amanda based on your contribution and willingness to guide others during the class to offer you a scholarship for our next class or any future classes for the amount of $200 USD. 🎉💫 We will email you the details.